TryGhost/Ghost/CONTRIBUTING.md

 ### Check it passes the tests

-Run `grunt validate` to check that your work passes JSLint and the server-side mocha unit tests.
+Run `grunt validate` to check that your work passes JSLint, the server-side mocha unit tests, and functional tests written in casperjs.
 If this fails, your PR will throw an error when submitted.

-Our functional tests are not yet hooked up to grunt validate, but details on how to run them can be found in `core/test/functional/base.js` if you're making changes to the UI it's worth running these.

 ### Need Help?

 If you're not completely clear on how to submit / update / *do* Pull Requests, please check out our in depth [Git Workflow guide](https://github.com/TryGhost/Ghost/wiki/Git-Workflow) for Ghost.

+## Grunt Toolkit

+Ghost uses Grunt heavily to automate useful tasks such as building assets, testing, live reloading/watching etc etc

+[Grunt Toolkit docs](https://github.com/TryGhost/Ghost/wiki/Grunt-Toolkit) are a worthwhile read for any would-be contributor.

 ## Contributor License Agreement